 - 1. Let envRec be the object environment record for which the method was invoked. - 2.
-Let bindings be the binding object for envRec. - 3.
+If N is an element of envRec's unscopables, then return false. - 3.
+Let bindings be the binding object for envRec. - 4.
 Return the result of HasProperty(bindings, N).

-10.2.1.2.2 CreateMutableBinding (N, D)
+8.1.1.2.2 CreateMutableBinding (N, D)

 The concrete Environment Record method CreateMutableBinding for object environment records creates in an environment record's associated binding object a property whose name is the String value and initialises it to the value undefined.
-A property named N must not already exist in the binding object.
 If Boolean argument D is provided and has the value true the new property's [[Configurable]] attribute is set to true, otherwise it is set to false.

 - 1. Let envRec be the object environment record for which the method was invoked. - 2.
 Let bindings be the binding object for envRec. - 3.
-Assert: The result of HasProperty(bindings, N) is false. - 4.
-If D is true then let configValue be true otherwise let configValue be false. - Return the result of DefinePropertyOrThrow(bindings, N, Property Descriptor {[[Value]]:undefined, [[Writable]]: true, [[Enumerable]]: true, [[Configurable]]: configValue}).
+If D is true then let configValue be true otherwise let configValue be false - 4.
+Return the result of DefinePropertyOrThrow(bindings, N, Property Descriptor {[[Value]]:undefined, [[Writable]]: true, [[Enumerable]]: true, [[Configurable]]: configValue}).